Prawn salad with red currant sauce on a bed of rocket or arugula, a light easy meal, perfect for a summer lunch.

 - some sweet paprika powder

 - 4 tablespoons sugar

 - 1 teaspoon honey or more to taste

-- Place the clean prawns in a bowl, add 1 tablespoon of the olive oil, paprika and some salt.
+- Marinate prawns: Place the clean prawns in a bowl, add 1 tablespoon of olive oil, paprika, and some salt.
 Mix well with your hands and set aside until you are almost finished with the sauce.

-- Heat the second tablespoon olive oil in a small saucepan.
+- Red currant sauce: Heat the second tablespoon olive oil in a small saucepan.
 Cook the shallot on medium heat until translucent.
-Add the red currants, chili, sugar, 3 tablespoons water and some salt.
+Add the red currants, chili, sugar, 3 tablespoons water, and some salt.
 Bring to a boil, lower the heat and simmer for about 5 minutes.
-Pass the mixture through a sieve to remove the seeds of the currants and give the sauce back to the pan.
+Pass the mixture through a sieve to remove the seeds of the currants and pour the sauce back into the pan.

-- In a small bowl mix the cornstarch with very little water to form a paste.
+- Thicken: In a small bowl, mix the corn starch with very little water to form a paste.
 Bring the sauce back to boil and slowly whisk in the cornstarch mixture.
 Cook for another minute, then stir in the cassis liquor and the honey.

-- While the sauce is cooking, wash and dry the rocket and arrange it on two to four plates or on a large platter.
+- Salad: While the sauce is cooking, wash and dry the rocket and arrange it on four plates or a large platter.

-- Heat a large non-sick pan on medium heat.
-Add the prawns and cook 1 to 2 minutes on each side.
+- Cook prawns: Heat a large non-stick pan on medium heat.
+Add the prawns and cook for 1 to 2 minutes on each side.
 Do not overcook.
 Place the prawns on top of the rocket and pour some of the red currant sauce all over.

 - Serve immediately with the remaining sauce and baguette.